TykTechnologies/tyk-ops/README.md

 **📝 Demo Repository**: Fork this repository and the setup script automatically detects your fork and configures ArgoCD to use it!

+**🔓 Repository Access**: Ensure your forked repository is publicly accessible or configure ArgoCD with appropriate credentials for private repositories.

 **Benefits:**
 - Declarative configuration
 - Automated synchronization